k98kurz/micropycelium/Packager_spec.md

 Addresses will encode up to 32 coordinates, each representing the index of a child at the parent.
-This will allow for a network of between 16 tree levels at up to 7+128 children per parent and 32 tree levels at up to 7 children per parent.
-This allows for tree membership in the range between 1.1x10^27 and 1.2x10^34 nodes.
+This will allow for a network of between 16 tree levels at up to 134 (6+128) children per parent and 32 tree levels at up to 6 children per parent.
+This alone allows for tree membership in the range between 8.0x10^24 and 1.1x10^34 nodes.

 A zero value represents a lack of that coordinate.
 The root will have no coordinates, i.e. an address of all zeros.
 Each child will take its parent's